Duol86/KDEF/README.md

 Originally, KDEF was created using Discord.py version 1.0, but the changes made to the project to introduce slash commands have forced KDEF to migrate to using Pycord, instead.

-Special thanks to the creator of Pycord and of Discord.py for making this project possible in an easy way.
+Special thanks to the creator of Pycord and of Discord.py for making this project possible.

 Included, is a `kygish.db` file with a large chunk of the current words in the official bot (1004 words as of writing)